Nature: Lakes and ponds

-Ponds

-A pond is a body of standing water, either natural or man-made, that is usually smaller than a lake.
-A wide variety of man-made bodies of water are classified as ponds, including water gardens designed for aesthetic ornamentation, fish ponds designed for commercial fish breeding, and solar ponds designed to store thermal energy.
+Small bodies of standing water, typically less than 2 Hectare, are termed a pond or pool.
+They can be natural or human-made.
+A wide variety of human-made bodies of water are classified as ponds, including water gardens designed for aesthetic ornamentation, fish ponds designed for commercial fish breeding, and solar ponds designed to store thermal energy.
 Ponds and lakes are distinguished from streams via current speed.
-While currents in streams are easily observed, ponds and lakes possess thermally driven micro-currents and moderate wind driven currents.
+While currents in streams are easily observed, ponds possess thermally driven micro-currents and moderate wind driven currents.
 These features distinguish a pond from many other aquatic terrain features, such as stream pools and tide pools.

-Rivers
+Rivers and streams

 A river is a natural watercourse, usually freshwater, flowing towards an ocean, a lake, a sea or another river.
 In a few cases, a river simply flows into the ground or dries up completely before reaching another body of water.
-Small rivers may also be called by several other names, including stream, creek, brook, rivulet, and rill; there is no general rule that defines what can be called a river.
-Many names for small rivers are specific to geographic location; one example is Burn in Scotland and North-east England.
-Sometimes a river is said to be larger than a creek, but this is not always the case, due to vagueness in the language.
 A river is part of the hydrological cycle.
 Water within a river is generally collected from precipitation through surface runoff, groundwater recharge, springs, and the release of stored water in natural ice and snowpacks (i.e., from glaciers).

-Streams
+Where a river merges with a slow-moving body of water, the deposited sedimentation can build up to form a delta.

+There is no general rule that defines what can be called a river.
+Smaller scale water flows with a steady current are termed a stream, creek, brook, rivulet, or rill.
+These are confined within a stream bed and bank.
+Many names for small rivers are specific to geographic location; one example is Burn in Scotland and North-east England.
+In US naming, sometimes a river is said to be larger than a creek, but this is not always the case, due to vagueness in the language; consequently the US Geographic Names Information System calls all "linear flowing bodies of water" streams.